An IPS Commentary

 This confuses everyone and further blurs the standards of right and wrong.
 Now when we read about a congressman’s conviction on 5 counts of ethics violations, we have to wonder if the congressman’s actions were unethical in and of themselves or whether he was just guilty of not complying with laws designed to prevent or detect unethical behavior.

 The difference between these two types of violations is substantial.
 A congressman who sells his vote to the highest bidder has clearly acted unethically and ought to suffer certain consequences.
 He has violated man’s law, but more importantly, he has violated eternal moral standards.
-But a congressman who never takes and bribe and always votes his conscience, who fails to adequately meet certain reporting requirements is guilty of no moral or ethical failing.
+But a congressman who never takes a bribe and always votes his conscience, who fails to adequately meet certain reporting requirements is guilty of no moral or ethical failing.
 His guilt is limited to failure to comply with laws designed to prevent something of which he is not guilty.

 We have become much like the Pharisees, who in an effort to enforce God’s law, added layers of their own law.
 The result is that the distinction between man’s law and God’s law became murky and the absolute standards of acceptable behavior were unclear.
 In like manner, many of our ethics laws make previously acceptable actions illegal and soon we loose our ability to distinguish between true ethical violations and violations of man-made procedures that have no relationship to real wrongdoing.